SAP-archive/btp-showcase-forecast/README.md

 ## How to obtain support

-For additional support, please post in the related blog, specified in the "Title" session of this document.
+For additional support, please post in the related blog, specified in the "Description" session of this document.

 ## Contributing

-Feel free to contribute commenting in the related blog, specified in the "Title" session of this document.
+Feel free to contribute commenting in the related blog, specified in the "Description" session of this document.

 ## To-Do (upcoming changes)
 No To-Do's planned.